Some new perspectives on d-orthogonal polynomials

 which is another expression and of course another way to determine the matrix $\Phi$ given in (\ref{L2})-(\ref{L3}).
 It is well known that when $ d=1 $, the orthogonality's measure of kernel polynomials is just the corresponding measure of $B_n^0$ multiplied by $x$ \cite[p.
 35]{Chihara}, or more generally times $x-c$ if one consider the transformation $UL+cI$ instead (in our case $c=0$).

-Remark further that the corresponding matrix Pearson equation of a Hahn classical d-OPS \cite{DouakCar} is very nice in the d-symmetric case.
-Indeed, if we denote the vector form of the sequence $\left\{ B_{n}\right\} $ by $\mathcal{W}=(w_{0},\dots ,w_{d-1})^{T}$ and by adding tilde to the corresponding vector form as well as to the recurrence coefficients for its derivative, then the connection between the two forms might be written as
+Remark further that, the corresponding matrix Pearson equation of a Hahn classical $d$-OPS \cite{DouakCar} is very nice in the $d$-symmetric case.
+Indeed, if we denote the vector form of the sequence $\left\{ B_{n}\right\} $ by $\mathcal{W}=(w_{0},\dots ,w_{d-1})^{T}$ and by adding tilde to the corresponding vector form as well as to the recurrence coefficients for its derivative sequence, then the connection between the two forms might be written as